nitin42/Animated-Timeline/README.md

 * Promise based APIs

-Also, it's not experimental and doesn't require a polyfill.
+> Note - It's not experimental and doesn't require a polyfill.
 See [browser usage](#browser-usage)

 ## What's more ?

-* `animated-timeline` batches the style mutations and style reads to speed up the performance
+* `animated-timeline` batches the style mutations and style reads to speed up the performance and avoid document reflows.

 * It hints the browser to set up appropriate optimisations for an animation using `will-change` but in an optimal way to avoid high memory consumption

-* Provides APIs for getting information out of an animation like **computed timing** and **active instances**.
+* Provides APIs for getting information out of an animation

 But there are some challenges.
 Read more [here](#challenges).